Whether you are buying or selling a business, your legal counsel can

 To help prevent wrecked deals, good communication between all of

 the parties involved is a priority.
-Unless they are told, outside

 advisors may not realize how much the buyer and the seller want

 to consummate the sale.
-The attorney needs to know from the client
+The attorney needs to know from the client that this

-completely unanticipated is discovered, his or her job is to pull
+is discovered, his or her job is to pull the deal together.
+Too often what happens

-is signed and everyone appears to be in agreement, the ball gets
+is that after the offer is signed and everyone appears to be in agreement, the

-dropped.
+ball gets dropped.
 Everybody assumes that everybody else is following through

 and that all is fine.
-The attorney for one side or the other attempts
+The attorney for one side or the other attempts to push

-the attorney thinks he or she knows what is best for the client
+he or she knows what is best for the client and draws paperwork or demands something

-and another sale "bites the dust."
+gets angry, and another sale "bites the dust."

 The use of a professional business broker can, in many cases, alleviate

-the pitfalls.
-However, it is important that the parties to sale
+However, it is important that the parties to sale are operating on the same wave

-are operating on the same wave length and have the same understanding
+length and have the same understanding of the sale.

 |